You can have compression treatment for lymphoedema in different ways, depending on where the swelling is.

 Men might need to wear a scrotal support.
 You might also need to wear padding to protect your skin.
-Your lymphoedema specialist will be able to advise you.
+Your lymphoedema specialist will be able to tell you.

-Compression garments that apply a light pressure are available for head and neck lymphoedema.
+Compression garments are available for head and neck lymphoedema.
+They apply a light pressure.
 You should not wear a compression garment around your neck.

 The aim is to help lymph to drain and stop it building up.
 It can also help parts of the body to get back to their normal shape.

-Bandaging needs to be done in a particular way.
+Your lymphoedema specialist does your bandaging in a particular way.
 It might not work if it’s uneven or not done right.
-It could even make swelling increase or build up unevenly.
+It could even increase your swelling.
+Or the swelling may build up unevenly.

-How the bandaging is done depends on the type of bandages used.
-There are various layers that are put on in this order:
+How your specialist applies your bandages depends on the type of bandages used.
+There are various layers:

 - finger or toe bandaging if you have lymphoedema of a limb

 - a layer of soft synthetic wool or foam